todiane/cycle-of-life-p2/README.md

 ## **Acknowledgements**

 My mentor Andre Aquilina for his support with javascript throughout my project.
+This game was originally in the style of rock, paper and scissors but my mentor encouraged me to add two additional items and work out how to include them using less code.
+I originally had a full if/else statement for my game options but knew it was too long and with his support (by asking me what alternatives I thought could be used) I thought about an array but settled on a conditional statement.

 Members of Code Institute Slack group for their help and advice.